openvinotoolkit/datumaro/docs/user_manual.md

 datum create -o my_dataset/
 ```

-### Add and remove data
+### Add and remove data sources <a id="add-source"></a>

-A Project can contain a number of external Data Sources.
-Each Data Source
+A project can contain an arbitrary number of data sources.
+Each data source
+describes a dataset in a specific format.
+A project acts as a manager for
+the data sources and allows to manipulate them separately or as a whole, in
-describes a way to produce dataset items.
-A Project combines dataset items from
+which case it combines dataset items from all the sources into one composite
-all the sources and its own dataset into one composite dataset.
-You can manage
+dataset.
+You can manage separate sources in a project by commands in
-project sources by commands in the `source` command line context.
+the `datum source` command line context.

 Datasets come in a wide variety of formats.
 Each dataset
 format defines its own data structure and rules on how to